liz-kavalski-401-advanced-javascript/lab-03/README.md

 * `npm test`
 #### Tests
 * Run `npm test`
 * All test are passing.
+The test are testing if each of the reader.js(including broken and promise) are putting the texted files in the right order.